 On this page you will find information on exhibitions and museums I visited over the past few years.
-All photographs are mine.
+Most photographs are mine, otherwise the source is quoted.

 Pilgrims to America exhibition, Museum De Lakenhal, Leiden, The Netherlands, 2 June 2020-13 September 2020